mrsamiofficial9/Ethiopian_Student_report_card_maker_software/README.md

-python student.py
+-```python student.py```

-The program will prompt you to enter the student's name, grade, and scores for each subject.
+### The program will prompt you to enter the student's name, grade, and scores for each subject.
 Once you have entered all the information, the program will generate a report card in JSON format.

-Contributing
+#### Contributing
 If you would like to contribute to the project, you can fork the repository and submit a pull request with your changes.